soumen02/MERN-MyDreamInternship/README.md

 * An up-to-date catalog of open internships
 * A simplified user interface to search and filter for open roles by date, company or position
 * An overview of the companies offering the internships important information like benefits
-* dashboard for tracking applications with appropriate deadlines and statuses
+* Dashboard for tracking applications with appropriate deadlines and statuses
-* centralized management for all past, current and upcoming applications
+* Centralized management for all past, current and upcoming applications
+* A User Profile section which will act like a CV or resume

 ### Meet the Team!